Deities in Ancient Egypt - Thoth

 Thoth

-Thoth was the god of the moon, sacred texts, mathematics, the sciences, magic, messenger and recorder of the deities, master of knowledge, and patron of scribes.
+Thoth was the ancient Egyptian Keeper of the Mysteries.
+He was the god of the moon, sacred texts, mathematics, the sciences, magic, messenger and recorder of the deities, master of knowledge, and patron of scribes.
 His Egyptian name was Djehuty, which means “He who is like the Ibis.”
 He was depicted as an ibis bird or a baboon.

 According to one story, Thoth was born from the lips of Ra at the beginning of creation and was known as the “god without a mother.”
 In another story, Thoth is self-created at the beginning of time and, as an ibis, lays the cosmic egg that holds all of creation.
 He was always closely associated with Ra and the concept of divine order and justice.